zaimhalili/Find-The-Color/ReadMe.md

 To be added to this project:
-    -Add block to list of colors each with width 100% divided by no of blocks -Save new colors added using JSON
+    -Add block to list of colors each with width 100% divided by no of blocks -title
+        -color picker
+        -"Create" button
+    -Save new colors in memory added using JSON
-    -generate random colors with hex code written
+    -fix copying hex code
+    -delete buttons for each block